 Pumpkin Shopping Tips

 When shopping for a pumpkin, look for the following:

 - At least one even face to make carving easier

-- A green stem, not a brown or rotting one (and never lift it by the stem)
+- A green stem, not a brown or rotting one

 - Like a good melon, it should feel heavy for its size

 - No bruises, soft spots, or lacerations on the skin; it will rot from those spots

 - Also, never lift a pumpkin by its stem.
 Just don't do it!
 It can snap off easily and two things will happen: the pumpkin will hit your feet like a bowling ball and it'll rot much faster.